amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ## What does 'nonpartisan' mean?

 "Nonpartisan" has become a controversial, confusing term in journalism.
-Many people say it's impossible to be truly nonpartisan, and the word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)."
+The word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)."
+Many people argue it isn't possible to be nonpartisan, everyone has a point of view.
 At By The Bay, we define nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."

-Not all opinions are equal, and it's ridiculous to try and describe every single point of view, but we do our best to help people understand dense, seemingly impenetrable topics.
-I mean, we cover local politics.
+We recognize not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity) and we can't describe every single point of view that ever existed.
+Our mission is to help you understand dense, seemingly impenetrable topics, like local politics.

-## But everyone has a point of view.
+## Your nonpartisan with a point of view?

-It's true, we do.
-We live in SF.
-We've been covering CA and SF politics for the past year (not for the past decade).
-Jimmy and I share a dry, sarcastic, occasionally cheesy sense of humor, and we're not afraid to express our personality in our work.
+Absolutely, we have a perspective.
+For instance, Jimmy and I live in SF.
+We've been covering CA and SF politics for the past year (not the past decade).
+We share a dry, occasionally cheesy sense of humor, and we're not afraid to express our personality in our work.

-That being said, there's a difference between having a perspective and fairly representing other perspectives.
+That being said, there's a difference between describing a singular perspective and striving to represent a variety of perspectives.
 We're committed to the latter.
 Jimmy and I spend countless hours researching opposing arguments and opposing-opposing arguments so we can confidently explain them.
 As a media company, we don't attempt to adjudicate.
 Our goal is to present complex information in a useful, easy-to-understand way so you feel empowered to act, aka vote.

 ## What does optimism have to do with it?